 Education Adelaide is charged with developing and expanding South Australia’s share of the national education export market.
 We promote Adelaide as a centre of education excellence and highlight the many advantages for international students who choose to live, study and work in Adelaide.

-Established in November 1998 under the Public Corporations Act, Education Adelaide reports to the Minister for Employment, Training and Further Education.
+Established in November 1998 under the Public Corporations Act, Education Adelaide reports to the Minister for Employment, Higher Education and Skills.
 The organisation grew out of the former Education Industry Development Council (EIDC), which aimed to promote and market the export potential of the state’s education industry.

 The organisation’s stakeholders include key South Australian Government agencies and education providers, and Education Adelaide is committed to fostering and strengthening these ties.

-The State Government funds Education Adelaide through the Department of Further Education, Employment Science and Technology (DFEEST).
+The State Government funds Education Adelaide through the Department of State Development (DSD).
 Principal funding is also provided through the Adelaide City Council and South Australia’s public universities: The University of Adelaide; Flinders University; and the University of South Australia.

-Education Adelaide’s membership program also provides more than 42 participating institutions (including Carnegie Mellon University from the United States and University College London from the United Kingdom) with key market intelligence and access to a diverse range of innovative, dynamic marketing opportunities and community support programs for students.
+Education Adelaide’s membership program also provides more than 40 participating institutions (including Carnegie Mellon University from the United States and University College London from the United Kingdom) with key market intelligence and access to a diverse range of marketing opportunities and community support programs for students.

-International education generates more than 6,500 local jobs and is the state’s largest service sector export and the fourth largest overall export, behind wine, copper and wheat.
+International education generates more than 6,500 local jobs and is the state’s largest service sector export and the fifth largest overall export.

 International students pay full fees for all courses and are not subsidised by government.
-This is mandated in Federal legislation under the Education Services for Overseas Student (ESOS) Act, which is administered by Australian Education International (AEI).
-AEI is the international arm of the (Federal) Department of Education, Employment and Workplace Relations (DEEWR) in Canberra.
+This is mandated in Federal legislation under the Education Services for Overseas Student (ESOS) Act, which is administered by the Australian Education Department.

 Hon Gail Gago MLC